 Find out more about City's School of Mathematics, Computer Science and Engineering.

 Professor Juliet John - School of Arts and Social Sciences

 Professor Juliet John joined City in September 2020 from Royal Holloway University of London where she was the Head of the School of Humanities.

 Professor John received her BA in English at Selwyn College, Cambridge and her PhD at UCL.
 She moved between the Universities of Manchester, Liverpool, Edge Hill and Salford before re-joining the University of Liverpool as a Professor of English in 2002.
 Professor John is a leading Dickensian and Victorian scholar and author of several influential books on the relationship between Dickens and popular culture, both Victorian and contemporary.
 She works closely with the Charles Dickens Museum, where she is an academic advisor and has working connections with the Museum of London.

 Find out more about the School of Arts and Social Sciences.

-of Marketing & Communications in 2000.
+Tim joined City in November 2011.
+He was previously Director of Marketing and Communications at the University of Hertfordshire and began his career in Higher Education at the University of Nottingham as its inaugural Director of Marketing and Communications in 2000.
 Prior to his time in Higher Education, Tim gained extensive marketing and brand development experience within the leisure retail industry.
-Tim is a graduate of the University of Sheffield where he gained a first class honours degree in Economics & Town Planning.
+Tim is a graduate of the University of Sheffield where he gained a first class honours degree in Economics and Town Planning.

 Tim is a Fellow of the Chartered Institute of Marketing and an active member of the Council for the Advancement and Support of Education (CASE).
 He is a founder member of the Universities’ Marketing Forum in the United Kingdom and the UK HE Strategic Marketing Programme.
 Tim is a regular speaker at Higher Education conferences and events.